Motivation is only a temporary fix

 Marketers and politicians use “away” motivation because it gets immediate attention when people relate to the worst scenario, and the marketers and politicians use this as leverage and promise us they can find a way out or a solution.
 Although powerful, it is an ego-based tactic because it preys on people’s fears and problems.
 Away motivation is only a temporary fix which will only last as long as the fear and problem remain in place.

 Towards motivation can be powerful for people who are aware they are experiencing what they don’t want and want to move to something they think they want.
 Once the goal has been achieved, motivation is lost.
-A new goal is usually required to reconfigure the sense of motivation.
+A new goal is usually required to reconfigure a sense of motivation.
 Equally towards motivation is only a temporary fix.

-A Word about Maslow
+A word about Maslow

 We are constantly being motivated by differing factors linked to our experiences in the world.
 Maslow’s hierarchy of needs is a powerful much-used theory which maps out the stages of motivation: